Khajuraho Temples in Central India

-In the deep confines of the State of Madhya Pradesh lay hidden precious architectural marvels for centuries.
-These were the Khajuraho Temples lost deep within the annals of forgotten history.
-The temples were rediscovered by engineer T.S.
+In the deep confines of the State of Madhya Pradesh lay hidden, precious architectural marvels for centuries.
+These were the Khajuraho Temples, lost deep within the annals of forgotten history.
+The ancient temples were rediscovered by engineer T.S.
 Burt during British Raj.

 The temples are situated in the district of Chhattarpur in MP.
 By the time of their rediscovery in 1838 a large number of temples were destroyed due to lack of upkeep and the vagaries of the weather.
-The monuments are now under the supervision of ASI or Archeological Society of India.
+The monuments are now under the supervision of ASI or Archaeological Society of India.
 About twenty five temples remain intact.
 Their enigmatic appeal and sensuous intrigue attracts thousands of visitors from all over the World.
-The temples defy the codes of sexuality in a conservative India.
+The archaeological marvels defy the codes of sexuality in a conservative India.
 They stand testimony to creative genius of artisans during the Golden Rule of Chandela Rajput Kings.
-The Jain temples do not contain these erotic carvings.
+The Jain places of worship do not contain these erotic carvings.

 The monuments are preserved by ASI or Archaeological Survey of India.
 This Government initiative preserves and maintains all monuments of historical and archaeological importance in India.

 A visit to the temples is a lifetime experience especially for foreigners not familiar with the mystical leanings of the East.
 The exuberant feature of these monuments is not only the erotic - the architecture and carvings are spell binding as well.

 The Temples were built by the Chandela Rajput Kings who drew their ancestry from the Moon God.
 The temples dedicated to Hindu Gods, Goddesses and their consorts were built in a period of two hundred years between 9th and 11th century AD.